gbow13/spotifyUnwrapped/README.md

 # SpotifyUnwrapped
-A website to highlight how little Spotify pays artists.
+A website to highlight how much (or little) Spotify pays artists.